Lawaypora gunfight: Families demand inquiry, ask for bodies of three killed as police release videos

 The three were identified as Ajaz Maqbool Ganie and Ather Mushtaq from Pulwama district and Zubair Lone from Shopian.

 The families of the three killed also demanded that their bodies should be returned to them for burial, India Today reported.
-Militants are not allowed to be buried by their families in Jammu and Kashmir, according to a government protocol.
+Militants are not allowed to be buried by their families in Jammu and Kashmir, according to the government’s Covid-19 protocol.
 Political parties in Jammu and Kashmir, including the Peoples Democratic Party and the National Conference, have also called for an inquiry into the gunfight.

 The Jammu and Kashmir Director General of Police had on December 31 said they had no reason to doubt the Army’s version of events, but the case will be “looked into”.
 It is unclear whether an investigation is under way.

-In the video, dated December 29, an Indian Army officer can be heard appealing to the alleged militants to surrender, promising them that they will not be harmed.
+In the video, dated December 29, a security official can be heard appealing to the alleged militants to surrender, promising them that they will not be harmed.
 A drone can also be seen flying over a house.
 “On 29/12/20 evening after the cordon at Hokersar, troops are repeatedly appealing [to] the trapped terrorists to come out and surrender with assurances that they will not be harmed,” the police tweeted.

 In the second video, dated December 30, an officer can be heard telling the alleged militants that if they want to surrender, they should come to the ground floor, leaving behind their weapons and clothes.
 “At Hokersar on 30/12/2020 in the morning hours, troops are once again appealing [to] the trapped terrorists to come out...and surrender before them,” they said in another tweet.